 Most modern women would claim they suffer for beauty, whether it be wearing high heels, plucking eyebrows, waxing, or undergoing Botox or plastic surgery.
 But few can truly claim to have endured like generation-upon-generation of Chinese women, forced to walk on broken feet their whole lives in order to secure a good husband.

-BOUND is a new exhibition which shares the stories of the last surviving women of China who endured the outlawed tradition of foot binding (also known as ‘lotus feet’) which left many crippled for life.
-Through a collection of black and white analogue photographs, never seen before x-rays, foot prints, and related objects belonging to her subjects, Farrell dares to break the taboo surrounding this dwindling tradition and record the lives of those who suffered before their stories of immense pain and perseverance die with them.
+BOUND is a new exhibition that shares the stories of the last surviving women of China who endured the outlawed tradition of foot binding (also known as ‘lotus feet’) which left many crippled for life.
+Through a collection of black and white analogue photographs, never seen before x-rays, footprints, and related objects belonging to her subjects, Farrell dares to break the taboo surrounding this dwindling tradition and record the lives of those who suffered before their stories of immense pain and perseverance die with them.

 Her debut exhibition, which opens at the Hong Kong Museum of Medical Sciences on March 18, concludes an eight-year project, which began as a Kickstarter campaign in 2005, and went viral in 2014 when Farrell shared images of more than 50 elderly women who she tracked down and photographed in rural villages in the Yunnan and Shandong provinces.